Sunday, June 21, 2026

 Diagram of the tooth ware and chewing motion of Leptoceratops from the paper by Varriale et al. referenced below.

-Leptoceratops had proportionally short but powerful arms, each armed with five strong fingers, the first three of which had claws.
+Leptoceratops had proportionally shorter but powerful arms, each armed with five strong fingers, the first three of which had claws.
 Its hind legs were longer and it was likely capable switching between quadrupedal and bipedal walking and running depending on what suited it.
 The vertebra in its tail had long neural arches, forming a tall almost fin-like profile, which may have been an adaptation for display against rivals of the same species or possibly predators, distorting the animal's profile and making it look larger than it really was.

 Two Leptoceratops skeletons on display at the Canadian Museum of Nature